TomekLesniak/docs.pl-pl/docs/csharp/whats-new/csharp-8.md

 static int WriteLinesToFile(IEnumerable<string> lines) {
     using var file = new System.IO.StreamWriter("WriteLines2.txt");
-    // Notice how we declare skippedLines after the using statement. int skippedLines = 0;
+    int skippedLines = 0;
     foreach (string line in lines)
     {